Data-Efficient Classification of Radio Galaxies

 The training loss starts with a value of 0.6056 (Figure~\ref{fig:lossVsbatch_v1}) and later follows a downward path with the increase in the number of batches processed.
 The validation loss starts with a value above 1 (1.07) and later decreases steadily.
 Near the end of the batch processing, the training and the validation loss reach a value of 0.17 and 0.25 respectively.

-This model performed well on the validation set and the top losses can be observed in some common cases where FRII in predicted as Bent in Figure~\ref{fig:TopLosses_v1}.
-Individual class metrics for validation set can be observed from Table~\ref{table:valid_v1}.
+This model performed well on the validation set and the top losses can be observed in some common cases where FRII is predicted as Bent in Figure~\ref{fig:TopLosses_v1}.
+This figure shows the Predicted class along with the Actual (ground truth) class for the sample as well as the loss value specific to the case and the probability of the sample being predicted accurately (e.g. Bent predicted as Bent).
+Individual class metrics for the validation set are presented in Table~\ref{table:valid_v1}.

-The performance of the model on the test set provided an overall accuracy of 92.3\% The accuracy values per class can be observed from the Figure~\ref{fig:confmat_v1}.
-Individual class metrics for test set can be observed from Table~\ref{table:Test_v1}.
+The performance of the model on the test set provided an accuracy of 91.2 $\pm$ 0.6 based on multiple randomly initialized runs.
+The individual class metrics for the test set are presented in Table~\ref{table:Test_v1}.